 When we're lucky (or have been good—I'm not certain which), this soup is served in the staff cafeteria at my high school, where I am a media specialist.
-The cooks have served it for years, and it remains a special favorite. —Mary Lindell, Sanford, Michigan
+The cooks have been making it for years, and it remains a favorite. —Mary Lindell, Sanford, Michigan

 Creamy soups can be soul-warming and so very satisfying, and Doris Davis's Cauliflower Soup is no exception.
 The Hellertown, Pennsylvania reader writes, “I received this recipe from a friend, and over the years I have served it many times and for many occasions.”

 It's hard to believe something this delightful came from a slow cooker!
 Topped with a slice of French bread and provolone cheese, individual servings of this French onion soup are sure to be enjoyed by everyone at your dinner table. —Kris Ritter, Pittsburgh, Pennsylvania

 I love this recipe because it's so easy to prepare.
 It allows me time to play with my two children - Avery, 4, and Sarah, 2 - or work on craft projects.
 I usually serve it with crusty bread and a crisp green salad.